ultmaster/runexe/readme.md

   -e <filename> - redirect standard error to <filename>.
 ```

 ## Reference

-The following command line format is copied from the Windows version.
+This part is taken from the Windows version and it's only for my reference.

 ```
 runexe 2.0 version c5a5c20c3bc925a2bbb96cab39d7c21c871d2960 build 138